labplus-cn/mpython-docs/docs/en/library/pythonStd/builtins.rst

 .. function:: map(function, iterable, ...)

 map() The specified sequence is mapped according to the provided function.
-Returns an iterator that applies a function to each item in Iterable and outputs its result. 会根据提供的函数对指定序列做映射。返回一个将 function 应用于 iterable 中每一项并输出其结果的迭代器。
+Returns an iterator that applies a function to each item in Iterable and outputs its result.
-If an additional Iterable parameter is entered, the function must accept the same number of arguments and be applied to items obtained in parallel from all iteratable objects. 如果传入了额外的 iterable 参数，function 必须接受相同个数的实参并被应用于从所有可迭代对象中并行获取的项。
+If an additional Iterable parameter is entered, the function must accept the same number of arguments and be applied to items obtained in parallel from all iteratable objects.
-When there are multiple iteratable objects, the whole iteration will end when the shortest one is exhausted. 当有多个可迭代对象时，最短的可迭代对象耗尽则整个迭代就将结束。
+When there are multiple iteratable objects, the whole iteration will end when the shortest one is exhausted.

 ::